Here is Manisha Guptas update on commodity space

 Commodities

-Watch Manisha Gupta of CNBC-TV18 speaking about the current trend in commodities and currency market action.
+Manisha Gupta of CNBC-TV18 gives a roundup of the commodities and currency action.

 Like this story, share it with millions of investors on M3